jackabox/old.jackwhiting.co.uk/_posts/2016-12-21-setting-up-and-using-yarn.md

 ---
-title: Setting up and Using Yarn
+title: Setting Up and Using Yarn
 layout: post
 permalink: /setting-up-and-using-yarn
+excerpt: "How to set up and use Yarn (a JavaScript package manager) in replace of NPM whilst keeping your usual workflow."
+tags:
+  - Workflow
+  - JavaScript
+  - NPM
+  - Yarn
+categories:
+  - JavaScript
+  - Tools
 ---
 If you haven't heard of [Yarn](https://yarnpkg.com/) before, it is a Package Manager for JavaScript (which replaces the existing workflow used with the NPM client).
 Yarn shares a similar workflow, but puts security, speed and reliability at the forefront.

 ### Why Yarn Over NPM?